Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

-\begin{example} Consider a Gumbel-Max SCM $\gumbelscm{\mdp}$ for an MDP $\mdp$ and an obstacle avoidance property $\phi_H = \globally{[0,H]} \neg \mathsf{obstacle}$ for some horizon $H>0$.
-Let $\tau$ be the observed path and $\tau_I \sim P_{\gumbelscm{\mdp(\tau[1])}(\tau)[I]}(S_1,A_1,\ldots,S_{|\tau|},A_{|\tau|})$ be the corresponding counterfactual path under some intervention $I$.
-Suppose that no obstacle is hit in neither $\tau$ nor $\tau_I$.
-So, in usual counterfactual analysis, one can conclude that the nominal policy and the policy under intervention $I$ are equivalent relative to path $\tau$ and property $\phi_H$.
-However, if the safety property bound $H$ extends beyond the length $|\tau|$ of the observed path, then it is necessary to reason about the evolution of the MDP going forward: in one case, starting from the last state of $\tau$ and under the nominal policy; in the other, from the last state of the counterfactual path $\tau_I$ and under intervention $I$'s policy.
+\begin{example} Consider a Gumbel-Max SCM $\gumbelscm{\mdp}$ for an MDP $\mdp$ and an obstacle avoidance property $\phi_H = \globally{[0,H]} \neg \mathrm{obstacle}$ for some horizon $H>0$.
+Let $\tau$ be the observed path and $\tau_I \sim P_{\gumbelscm{\mdp(\tau[1])}(\tau)[I]}(S_1,A_1,\ldots,S_{|\tau|},A_{|\tau|})$ be the corresponding counterfactual path under some intervention $I$ applied at the beginning of $\tau$.
+Suppose that no obstacle is hit in $\tau$ or $\tau_I$.
+So, in usual counterfactual analysis, one can conclude that the nominal policy and the intervention policy are equivalent relative to property $\phi_H$.
+However, if the safety property bound $H$ extends beyond the length $|\tau|$ of the observed path, then it is necessary to reason about the evolution of the MDP going forward: in one case, starting from the last state of $\tau$ and under the nominal policy; in the other, from the last state of the counterfactual path $\tau_I$ and under $I$'s policy.
 At this point, it is entirely possible that $\emptyset_{@(-1)}.P_{=?}(\phi_H)(\gumbelscm{\mdp},\tau)<I_{@(-1)}.P_{=?}(\phi_H)(\gumbelscm{\mdp},\tau)$, i.e., going forward from the counterfactual present yields a higher probability of obstacle avoidance than remaining with the nominal policy.
 Thus, limiting the analysis to the counterfactual past only, as done in previous work~\cite{oberst2019counterfactual,tsirtsis2021counterfactual}, would lead to the wrong conclusion that the two policies are equivalent safety-wise. \end{example}

-\begin{remark}[Stationarity] We remark that interventions in our counterfactual operators can be applied only in the present or in the past, i.e., at any state in the observed path $\tau$.
-Moreover, path sub-formulas $\phi$ are evaluated exactly at the time of intervention.
-This time point is uniquely identified because our operator doesn't allow to specify interventions at multiple time points.
-These design choices imply that every (sub-)expression of our logic can be decided using a stationary (i.e., time-invariant) policy and SCM.
-This doesn't contradict the fact that sub-formulas are evaluated over possibly different policies and SCMs (induced by interventions and counterfactuals, as explained above) than their parent formula. \end{remark}